April 22, 2020

 Small businesses that cooperate with the prefecture’s urgent request by shutting down from midnight April 22 to 11:59 pm on May 6 will receive a subsidy of between ¥100,000 and ¥500,000.
 Businesses will be able to apply for the subsidy from April 30 and it is hoped payments will begin in early May.
 The amount of subsidy will depend on factors such as number of establishments owned and whether a business owner has other employees.

 Dining establishments that constrain their hours to between 5 am and 8 pm and cease sales of alcohol by 7 pm will qualify for subsidies of ¥100,000 or ¥150,000.
+This measure is being appreciated by the doctors offering inpatient treatment for addiction as this will slowly reduce the number of people consuming alcohol day by day.
 As long as customers do not enter the business, take out services are allowed to continue without affecting the right to receive the subsidy.

 Many small restaurants, bars and businesses seem relieved that they will receive some support and there are some among them that are relieved that feel that they are now able to close.
 The Hiroshima governor announced that the names of businesses that cooperate with the request to shut down will be listed on the Hiroshima Prefecture website in recognition in their help to prevent the further spread of the coronavirus.

 Would you give up your ¥100,000 coronavirus subsidy?